 2. Consider Long-term Needs

 Carefully determine if the role filled by the temp worker aligns with your company's long-term goals and if there's a sustainable need for this position.
 Evaluate upcoming projects, potential growth areas and how this role fits into your overall organisational structure.
-Consider how the position might evolve over time and whether they have the potential to grow with it.
+Consider how the position might evolve over time and whether the employee has the potential to grow with it.

 3. Review Budget and Resources